 1.30pm

-- Maternal and child health nurses head out to visit 10 to 15 new families with newborns at their homes.
+- Maternal and child health nurses head out to visit six new families with newborns at their homes.

 3pm

-- A building maintenance officer inspects a Council building to ensure it is safe and repairs are made.
+- A building maintenance officer inspects a Council building to ensure it is safe after receiving a request for repairs.
+More than 250 requests are logged every month.

 4pm